Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Historical Saga: Follows a core group of characters - often a family - over a distinct, often multi-decade, period of time.

-Examples: North and South; Pillars of the Earth; I, Claudius
+Examples: North and South; Pillars of the Earth; I, Claudius, Gone With the Wind, Doctor Zhivago, War and Peace

 Western: Takes place in the American west from a period of the late 1700's to early 1900's